osllmai/inDox/README.md

 Before you can run this project, you need the following installed:
 - Python 3.8+
 - PostgreSQL
-- OpenAI API Key (for embedding models)
+- OpenAI API Key (if using OpenAI embedding model)

 Ensure your system also meets the following requirements:
 - Access to environmental variables for sensitive information (API keys).